"What Do You Mean By 'Primordial Mother'?"

 Shri Ganesha

-Note: "Ganesha or Ganapati as he is more commonly known s the most worshipped god in India, though he may not be the most popular.
+Note: “Ganesha or Ganapati as he is more commonly known is the most worshipped god in India, though he may not be the most popular.
 Now that is only apparently a paradox.
 Ganesha holds a unique position in the religious culture of India, a position that has no parallel in any other religion.

 Any ceremony, ritual, puja or new undertaking has to begin with invoking the power of Ganapati first, otherwise it is regarded as futile.
 Hence he is worshipped almost constantly round the clock as it were, though he may not be the ishta devta, the chosen personal god of the person so worshipping.

-In the late 20th century however, Ganapati has suddenly become one of the five most important deities actually in popular worship, and collecting images of Ganapati in various materials became a popular hobby in its own right independent of any religious feeling.
+In the late 20th century, however, Ganapati has suddenly become one of the five most important deities actually in popular worship, and collecting images of Ganapati in various materials became a popular hobby in its own right independent of any religious feeling.

 Ganapati is however not a Vedic god, not by any means.
 The tradition that he has to be invoked before anything is commenced is hardly two thousand years old, if that, and it has become set as an unchallenged rule for only about a thousand years.

 Ganapati is a pauranic god, a god always of the common people and the artisans who delighted on sculpting and painting such an incongruity, such a resolution of paradox.
 For he is neither animal nor human, being more like the gods of ancient Egypt than anything in the usual Hindu tradition.
 He is not beautiful in any conventional sense, quite the contrary, yet every Hindu feels a surge of affection when he gazes upon this clearly impossible figure.
 That Ganapati has been a successful Indian export is not so well known, but from Afghanistan to Japan, you can find ancient idols that testify to his peculiar popularity.
-Burma, Cambodia, Java, China, Vietnam, wherever the Hindus traveled, so too did their beloved Vighneshwara, the destroyer of obstacles."
-2
+Burma, Cambodia, Java, China, Vietnam, wherever the Hindus traveled, so too did their beloved Vighneshwara, the destroyer of obstacles.”2

 "This god of knowledge and the remover of obstacles is also the older son of Lord Shiva.
 Lord Ganesha is also called Vinayak (knowledgeable) or Vighneshwer (god to remove obstacles).
 He is worshipped, or at least remembered, in the beginning of any auspicious performance for blessings and auspiciousness.